whatthefork/ig-contact-form/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-The easiest drag-and-drop contact form builder that lets you create various form types in a wink
+The easiest drag-and-drop contact form builder that lets you create various form types in a wink.
+No code, no any skill required!

 == Description ==

 IG Contact Form is an extremely easy-to-use contact form builder for anyone who wants to build online forms.
-No code, no any skill required!
 With this plugin, you can easily create contact form, online survey form, registration form or other complex forms for your WordPress website within a few minutes.

 You'll surely love this contact form builder for its intuitive and highly UX-focused features: clean, responsive, drag-and-drop interface, various form options, easy configuration, no coding required, allowing a custom-built look and easy developer deployment as well as many more features.